The following are recommendations for settings, and ideas for hooks to use for extending the function of WooStamper.

 First of all, your Wordpress installation must include a call to the SetaPDF-Stamper autoload.php file, and/or the SetaPDF folder must be moved into the wp-content/uploads/woostamper folder.
 If the SetaPDF-Stamper is not included, the plugin will not do much, and certainly will not stamp.

-- purchase your SetaPDF-Stamper license and download the software package.
+- purchase your SetaPDF-Stamper license or borrow an evaluation copy and download that software package.

-Please also review the notes on the WooStamper general settings page, as they reveal a lot of tips and background for each setting.
+Please also review the notes and tooltips on the WooStamper general settings page, as they reveal a lot of tips and background for each setting.
+Click small (?) icons on settings pages to see the tooltips.

 Seta allows for nine positions on the page: TOP MIDDLE BOTTOM as combined with LEFT CENTER RIGHT.
 Choose where you would like your watermark to essentially sit, and then you can fine-tune it by millimeter with the X and Y fine-tuners.
 Use font size and line height carefully to help keep your stamp from going off the page.
 The stamp text input field in the plugin settings accepts line breaks, just hit your enter key to apply a line break.